bernardnongpoh/intel-Pintool-CFG/Readme.md

-# Compiling the Control Flow Graph Construction
+# Compiling the CFG tool

 This library is compatible with `pin-2.14-71313-gcc.4.4.7-linux` only.
 I tried testing with newer version of intel pintool i.e `pin-3.11-97998-g7ecce2dac-gcc-linux`.
 I got an error as follows: